Mauricio Rodas: It is in cities where the battle against climate change will be defined

 The “silent killer” of extreme heat is beginning to roar.
 Since 1991, 37% of heat-related deaths are estimated to have been caused by the extra warming associated with climate change.
 In Arizona, alone, heat killed at least 10,000 people between 1999 and 2016 – more than hurricanes, tornadoes or floods in most years.
-The evidence is clear: the more coal, oil and gas are burned, the more the world will heat up.
+The evidence is clear: the more we use fossil fuels, the more the world will heat up.

-This summer has already been record breaking.
+The summer of 2021 was record breaking.
 At a glance — Kevo, in Lapland, recorded heat of 33.6C, the hottest day since 1914 when authorities registered 34.7C.
 New Zealand experienced its hottest June since records began over one hundred years ago.
 Death Valley, California set a world record on July 9 for the hottest reliably measured temperature in Earth’s history with a temperature of 54.4C — for the second time.

 “Nowhere is safe,” Sir David King, the UK’s former chief scientific adviser, recently said.
 As continually rising emissions push global temperatures higher, all societies – from northern Siberia to Australia – are on course for more extreme weather events, that include heatwaves.